kbjhon/kirotuso/README.md

 ### API command
 API commands have `type=3`.
 When they are triggered, the bot reads a text from a URL and replies with that text.
-They work just as  Simple commands
+They work just as  Simple commands.

 | **Value** | **Description** |
 |-----------|-----------------|
 | type | 3 |